Non-cooperation movement (1971): Background

 In 1940, A. K. Fazlul Huq presented the Lahore Resolution as a promoter at the All India Muslim League conference held in Lahore, Province of Punjab.
 The third article of the Lahore Resolution called for the creation of a number of independent and sovereign Muslim majority states in British-ruled India by specifically adjusting the boundaries of places as territories on the basis of geographical location.

 But the Muslim League did not implement the article, instead amending the Lahore Resolution in the Delhi Resolution of 1946 to create a single Muslim state in the Indian subcontinent in 1947 with all Muslim-majority areas.
 During the partition of India, Bengal was divided into two parts by religion.
 The Hindu-dominated West Bengal region was incorporated into India and the Muslim-dominated East Bengal region into Pakistan.
 In 1955, the name of the province of East Bengal was changed to East Pakistan.

-Although East Pakistan was governed as a region of Pakistan under one unit scheme, the region was discriminated against politically, financially, culturally, and militarily.
+Although East Pakistan was governed as a region of Pakistan under the One Unit Scheme, the region was discriminated against politically, financially, culturally, and militarily.
 Nineteen years after the establishment of Pakistan, the Awami League demanded the implementation of a federal system in the state as one of the phases of the six-point movement.
 The system allows the administrative regions to remain independent under the central government.

 Within four years from 1966, Sheikh Mujibur Rahman, as the president of the Awami League, was able to unite the people of East Pakistan in favor of Bengali nationalism.

 In the 1970 general election, the Awami League won an absolute majority in the country's National Assembly, winning 167 of the 313 seats, including reserved seats for women.

 As a result of this victory of the Awami League, the leaders of other political parties in West Pakistan, including the Pakistan People's Party, were afraid to realize that the implementation of the six points was inevitable.
 The ruling group felt that the unity of Pakistan would be destroyed if the six points were implemented.

-Yahya Khan, the president of Pakistan, came to Dacca (present-day Dhaka) on January 12, 1971.
+Yahya Khan, the president of Pakistan, came to Dacca (present-day Dhaka) on 12 January 1971.
 He held two rounds of talks with Sheikh Mujibur Rahman.
 Sheikh Mujibur Rahman said about this discussion: